rbjaxter/budhud/.github/README.md

 <br>

 ## Installation and Customization
+A full installation guide & video can be found [here](https://github.com/rbjaxter/budhud/wiki/Installation).

 The [HUD wiki](https://github.com/rbjaxter/budhud/wiki) contains a wealth of information on installing the HUD as well as customizing it.
-Feel free to reach out in the [Discord](https://discord.gg/PTWkt3h) if you have further questions, though!
+However, feel free to reach out in the [Discord](https://discord.gg/PTWkt3h) if you have any other questions.

+### Installation (TL;DR)
+1. Find your TF2 install location
+    * The fastest way is to open Steam -> go to your game library -> right click Team Fortress 2 -> Properties -> Under "Installed Files", click "Browse..."
+2. Navigate to `../tf/custom`
+    * If you don't have a `custom` folder, create it
+3. Download the latest release
+    * You just need the first zipped file (typically called `budhud.zip`)
+4. Extract the zipped file into your `../tf/custom` folder
+    * You can use Windows' built in extraction (right click > `Extract All...`) or a program like 7-Zip
+    * Ensure you don't have two folders within each other (see below)

+> To see if you placed it in the correct place, we'll use the `info.vdf` file as an example.
+>
+> The path to the `info.vdf` file should be:
+>
+> `../tf/custom/budhud/info.vdf`
+>
+> NOT
+>
+> `../tf/custom/budhud/budhud/info.vdf`
+>
+> **This is the most common mistake people make when installing a hud.**

 ## budhud Updater Script
-budhud includes a shell script (`budhud Updater.ps1`) in the base directory that will allow you to do a few different things:
+budhud includes a shell script (`budhud Updater.ps1`) in the base directory that will allow you to do a few different things, such as verify you installed the HUD correctly or update the default game files after a TF2 update.
-- Verify that your HUD installation is correct
-- Download/update the default HUD files
-- Download/install a fresh version of the HUD from GitHub
-- Set your HUD language
-- Compile the HUD's #base lines (which improves performances in certain scenarios)

 To open this file, you need to Right click the file and select `Run with PowerShell`.

+Check out the [wiki](https://github.com/rbjaxter/budhud/wiki#budhud-updater-script) for more information.

 ## HUD Installer / Customizer
-If you would like to install and customize budhud (as well as other huds) quickly and easily, be sure to check out the  [TF2HUD Editor](https://github.com/CriticalFlaw/TF2HUD.Editor) created by [CriticalFlaw](https://github.com/CriticalFlaw/) and [Revan](https://github.com/cooolbros).
+If you would like to install and customize budhud (as well as other huds) quickly and easily, check out the  [TF2HUD Editor](https://github.com/CriticalFlaw/TF2HUD.Editor) created by [CriticalFlaw](https://github.com/CriticalFlaw/) and [Revan](https://github.com/cooolbros).
 You can read more about it [here](https://criticalflaw.ca/TF2HUD.Editor/).

 ## HUD Credits
 ### HUD Font